xenify-io/litepaper/README.md

 ## ◽️ Immutable, No Admin Keys

-- Xenify's smart contracts will be meticulously designed without admin keys or centralized control, securing the protocol's immutability and decentralized essence.
+- Xenify's smart contracts will be meticulously designed without admin keys or centralized control, securing the protocol's immutability and decentralised essence.

 <br>